$(function () { $(this).bind("contextmenu", function (e) { e.preventDefault(); }); }); ––>

 Real-time, long-term ocean monitoring

-Through Baseline Aquatic LLC, I provide consulting services to organizations and individuals interested in acquiring real-time, long-term observations of ocean habitats for research, education and public engagement.
+Through Baseline Aquatic LLC, I provided consulting services to organizations and individuals interested in acquiring real-time, long-term observations of ocean habitats for research, education and public engagement.
 This work includes primarily the design and installation of relatively inexpensive oceanographic micro-observatories (live video, time-lapse imagery, ocean conditions, acoustics and more).
 My work in this field builds on the success of and lessons learned while developing and working on the McMurdo Oceanographic Observatory project (see below).

 Surviving in a freezing ocean